 5. How is the number of visitors in both places?

 The Catacombs of Rome are one of the best monuments in Rome.
-Being such a popular place there are always quite a few visitors, so I advise you to visit them early in the morning when there are fewer people.
+Being such a popular place there are always quite a few visitors, so I advise you to visit early in the morning when it is less crowded.
 However, the tour inside is not done in large groups.

 As for the Crypt of the Capuchin Friars, the Church of Santa Maria della Concezione is not one of the best known churches in Rome so there are usually fewer tourists to see it compared to the Catacombs of St. Callixtus.